 Q74) What is Out Mode?

-We can also use out mode parameter i function, but these functions are not allowed to execute by using select statement.
+Ans: We can also use out mode parameter I function, but these functions are not allowed to execute by using select statement.
 If we want to return more no.of values from a function then only we are allowed to use out parameter.
-Here also out parameter behaves like a uninitialized variables.
+Here also out parameter behaves like an uninitialized variable.

 Q75) What is SQL Loader?

-SQL Loader is an utility program which is used to transfer data from flat into oracle database.
-SQL Loader always executes control file based on the type of flat file we are creating control file and then submit conrol file to SQL loader then only SQL loader transfer file into flat file into oracle Data Base during this file some other files also created.
+Ans: SQL Loader is a utility program which is used to transfer data from flat into oracle database.
+SQL Loader always executes control file based on the type of flat file we are creating control file and then submit control file to SQL loader then only SQL loader transfer file into flat file into oracle Data Base during this file some other files also created.

-sql%bulk_rowcount attribute which is used to count affected number of rows within each group in bulk bind process. (forall statements).
+Ans: Oracle introduced sql%bulk_rowcount the attribute which is used to count the affected number of rows within each group in bulk bind process. (all statements).